felipem1210/freetalkbot/README.md

 After initialize you will see in the logs a QR code.
 Scan that QR code with the whatsapp account that you will use.
 If you can't scan the QR code you can also link the whatsapp account using a pair code.
 For that you must set the envar `PAIR_PHONE_NUMBER` with your phone number using format show in the `.env.example`.
 If you don't need the pair code don't set this envar.

-The whatsapp server store session in sqlite, so you will see a `.db` file.
+Once you pair your whatsapp account the session will be stored in a sqlite file.
+This file is created inside the container but mapped through a docker volume, so you can use it when you want to develop locally.
 If you delete this file you will have to login using a new QR code.

 ### Features